vladxyz/vladxyz/README.md

 # Hey, I'm Vlad

-Software creator & engineer based in Rotterdam, Netherlands.
+Aerospace & software engineer based in Rotterdam, Netherlands.

 I build full-stack applications, enterprise platforms, and AI-powered tools.
 I also build complex backends for processing data, with experience in the aerospace domain.